slalom-consulting-ltd/terraform-guidelines/README.md

 - id: detect-private-key
 ```

 Other options include using git-secrets, Husky or using Talisman.
 Use and mandate use of one, by all.
-Dont be that person.
+Don't be that person.

 ## Configuration